June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 Q: Can quizzes help with major life decisions like career change?

-A: Yes—use quizzes to generate options and design small trials (freelance projects, volunteering, informational interviews) before committing.
+A: Yes—use quizzes to generate options and design small trials such as freelance projects, volunteering, or informational interviews before committing.

 1.